 This is a vision which we, at Dirty Clean Food, want to support, of course.
 And that is why we’ve teamed up with Mark and the team at Miller and Baker to sell some of their flour through our online store.

-If you have been following our movements over the last month, you will know we have been supporting other local businesses to help them bring their product to market during this challenging time of isolation.
+If you have been following our movements over the last few months, you will know we have been supporting other local businesses to help them bring their product to market during this challenging time of isolation.
 And since we’ve been keeping a close eye on Miller and Baker after opening last December, we thought we’d reach out to them, too.

 So now you, too, can improve the taste and nutrition of your baking at home by purchasing your own freshly, stone-milled flour